Domiii/dbux/README.md

 # Usage

-1. Install Dbux from the VSCode Marketplace
+1. Install Dbux from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=Domi.dbux-code)
-1. > Developer: Reload Window (or just restart VSCode)
-1. Press the Dbux icon on the left
+1. Press the Dbux icon on the activity bar (usually at the very left, beneath the "Extensions" button)
-1. Select "express" in the Projects view
-1. Select your first bug and enjoy!
+1.

 # Development + Contributing: Getting Started